rahmanda/rahmanda.github.io/contents/blog/en/2020-05-27-using-vue-prototype-for-shared-utilities.md

 Above example shows that our function can only be used once with fixed parameter.
 If I want to use the function again but with a different parameter, I probably need to create another `data` or `computed` with the similar code.

 To make it simpler, how about calling the function directly inside the component's template?
 This way, we don't have to repeatedly create `data` or `computed` for every path or parameter.
-To do that, I need to make our function accessible within our component's object context.
+To do that, I need to make our function accessible within our component's context object.

 ``` html
 <template>